zeldaret/oot/docs/retail_versions.md

 retail versions should be much easier, as the changes between retail versions are small in comparison.

-Instead of comparing against a matching build, the target ROM is disassembled and recompiled as relocatable `.o` files directly into `expected/build/gc-eu-mq` for diff tools.
+Instead of `cp`ing a matching build into `expected/`, the target ROM is recompiled as `.o` files directly into `expected/build/gc-eu-mq` for diff tools.
 This allows us to make progress matching code in parallel with solving other problems (such as the build system, ROM organization, and BSS ordering).
 The files in `tools/disasm/gc-eu-mq` say how to split the source files and where the functions and variables are in the target ROM, and these may need to be updated if there are mistakes or if function names change due to documentation work.

 Unfortunately, the disassembly is not perfect, so a "correct" decompilation might still show diffs with data symbols.
 We might improve this later, but these data diffs are fine to ignore for now.

+For register and stack allocation differences, often the code can be tweaked so that it matches both the retail ROM while continuing to match the Debug ROM (for example, by reordering assignments or moving a local variable declaration inside an `if` block).
+Since retail MM versions use the same compiler flags as retail OOT, checking MM decomp for similar code can help.

 We can disable code that was removed in retail builds by adding `#ifdef OOT_DEBUG` around these parts of the code.
 In order too keep the code